Documentation is IMPORTANT!

 Practicum I: Early Childhood Setting 0.5 unit

 Field experiences in early childhood settings in conjunction with seminars which examine these experiences in relation to theories and methods of working with young children.
-Placements are completed on Tuesdays and Thursdays.
-Note: Students may not enrol in any other daytime courses on these days.
+The specific days for practica are outlined in the CYS Program Requirements/Practicum section of the University calendar.
+Note: Students may not enrol in any other daytime courses on the days they are registered for practicum.

 CHYS 3351